nordange/advent-of-code/README.md

-# advent-of-code
+# Advent of Code
-My solutions to the yearly [Advent of Code](https://adventofcode.com) pre-Christmas fun
+My solutions to the yearly [Advent of Code](https://adventofcode.com) pre-Christmas fun.

 I am using the [advent-of-code-data](https://pypi.org/project/advent-of-code-data/) package to download data.